ToC

 As a student, you might not have much work experience.
 But you can still impress employers by including transferable skills from other areas of your life, such as your:

-This example CV key skills section on a business analyst internship CV shows how to showcase skills on a CV:
+Here’s an example of how to showcase skills on a CV:

-Complete your CV with a detailed education (or ‘qualifications’) section.
+Complete your CV with a detailed education section.
 Your grades are the main thing employers will look for if you don’t have work experience yet, so highlight your achievements and marks.

 When you’re describing your university degree on your CV, include the: